 I can say again that the visually stunning and yet so realistic scenes are delightful cinematic experience.
 This is a movie about faith, perseverance, acceptance, spirituality.

-Before sunrise starts when young man and woman meet on a train and disembark in Vienna, where they spend the night walking around the city and getting to know each other.
+Before sunrise starts when a young man and woman meet on a train and disembark in Vienna, where they spend the night walking around the city and getting to know each other.

 This is a movie about this side of traveling that is so personal that often stays untold or hidden.
-Getting back home, you can talk about the museums you have visited, and the food that you have tasted, and you can even talk about the people you met, but you can never describe the way someone have touched your heart.
-As a person who has travel a lot, I have met a lot of people, and I had to say some really hard goodbyes.
+Getting back home, you can talk about the museums you have visited, and the food that you have tasted, and you can even talk about the people you met, but you can never describe the way someone has touched your heart.
+As a person who has traveled a lot, I have met a lot of people, and I had to say some really hard goodbyes.
 So I can relate to the movie’s sincerity, and the bitter-sweet feelings it carries.

 The Darjeeling Limited is Wes Anderson at his best.
 The movie is original, funny, emotional, smart, surreal, but somehow relatable.
 It is not about the perfect trip, but about a trip that is authentic, unplanned, and ultimately very human.
-Gorgeous visuals, sharp script, beautiful soundtrack and superb acting make it unforgettable experience.
+Gorgeous visuals, sharp script, beautiful soundtrack and superb acting make it an unforgettable experience.

 This is the real story of Christopher McCandless – a student who upon graduation abandons his life and positions, and travels through the USA on its way to Alaska where he wishes to live in the wilderness.
 The movie is written and directed by Sean Penn, but it is based on the Jon Krakauer book.